mandar5335/Pymo_Scripts_Commands/README.md

-# Pymo_Scripts_Commands
+# Pymol_Scripts_Commands

-Here is a list of pymol commands frequently used:
+List of Pymol commands frequently used:

 1. RMSD Calculation:
    a. heavy atom: